 TRICARE health insurance does typically cover drug and alcohol rehab treatment.
-If you are in need of treatment for alcohol or drug abuse, you are eligible for coverage at a wide range of treatment programs.
-TRICARE is accepted at many treatment facilities, coverage does depend upon the specific provider at hand, the member’s specific health plan, and a few other variables.
+If you are in need of TRICARE substance abuse treatment, you are eligible for coverage at a wide range of treatment programs, including American Addiction Centers.
+TRICARE is accepted at many treatment facilities, but TRICARE rehab coverage does depend upon the specific provider at hand, the member’s specific health plan, and a few other variables.

 At American Addiction Centers (AAC), we offer treatment for substance abuse and co-occurring mental health conditions in states across the country.
 To learn more about AAC’s treatment options and TRICARE durg rehab give us a call at , or you can verify your insurance by filling out the form below.

 Please note: American Addiction Centers strives to provide you with the most updated information on each carriers’ addiction insurance coverage but policy changes and errors do occur.
 Please check with your insurance carrier directly to confirm coverage levels.

 Depending on the approval to receive treatment, there are a few different forms of mental health and substance abuse treatment that TRICARE will often cover for its members.
 TRICARE will review your case and specific needs to recover, typically TRICARE plans cover: